LGBTQ+ Inclusion Trainings

-LGBTQ 101, Gender and Pronoun 101, Advanced LGBTQ 201, Know Your Rights, and Sexuality/Gender Identity Development courses that fulfill California state law requirements for many industries.
+LGBTQ 101, Gender & Pronoun 101, Advanced LGBTQ Best Practices, Know Your Rights, Increasing Family Acceptance, and Sexuality & Gender Identity Development courses that fulfill California state law requirements for corporations, schools, healthcare, child welfare, & clinical CEUs.

-Anti-bias and cultural awareness trainings for a variety of professionals, including Confronting Microaggressions and an all-day Interrupting the Cycle of Oppression training for providers.
+Anti-bias, anti-racist, and cultural awareness trainings for a variety of professionals, including Confronting Microaggressions & White Supremacy in the Workplace, and an all-day Interrupting the Cycle of Oppression training for providers.

 Other Diversity, Equity, and Inclusion Consulting